OmSaiSpandanBiswal/webSockets-Learning/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.project.learning..webSockets-Learning' is invalid and this project uses 'com.project.learning.webSockets_Learning' instead.
+* The original package name 'com.projects.om.webSockets-Learning' is invalid and this project uses 'com.projects.om.webSockets_Learning' instead.

 # Getting Started